Evidence of Ram Mandir in Ayodhya: A Historical Overview

 In addition to these other pieces of evidence, many historical records say the Babri Masjid was built on the site of a temple to Lord Rama.
 A British survey of the area from the 1800s talks about a temple called “Rama Janmasthan,” which means “birthplace of Rama.”
 Several other historical accounts, including those written by Muslims, also say that the land was home to a temple dedicated to Lord Rama.

-In 2003, the Archaeological Survey of India (ASI) excavated the location and discovered signs of a sizable building that they thought might be the temple’s ruins.
+In 2003, the Archaeological Survey of India (a) excavated the location and discovered signs of a sizable building that they thought might be the temple’s ruins.
 According to the ASI report, there was evidence of a large building that was “clearly different from a mosque,” and there were “pillar bases, decorated bricks, and carved architectural members” that suggested there might have been a temple on the property.

 The presence of a temple honouring Lord Rama on the site of the Babri Masjid is supported by a large body of evidence, but the matter is still very contentious.
 The building of a temple there is seen as a desecration of a sacred site by many Muslims in India and throughout the globe.
 Others have criticised the temple’s building as a manifestation of Hindu nationalism and a cause of hostility between Hindus and Muslims in India.